LoyolaChicagoBooks/introcs-csharp/source/data/io.rst

    (Instructions are in the next section.)
 #.
 In the notes we refer to individual code file names that are hyperlinked.
    They link to the *latest version* in our online source repository.
-   You get a display of color-coded web page with numbered lines.
+   You get a color-coded web page with numbered lines.
 If you want to adapt a chunk, you can select it, and copy.
    If you want to copy all of a large file, your editing shortcuts for Select All do *not* work:  You get a bunch of extra html.